-This year the club has three (that's right , THREE!!) of it's members going to the Ironman World Championships in Kona, Hawaii.
+This year the club had three (that's right , THREE!!) of it's members go to the Ironman World Championships in Kona, Hawaii.

-> So in the run up to the big day on the Big Island, we've had a chat with the three amigos about how they got into triathlon, racing and ,most importantly, food!
+So in the run up to the big day on the Big Island, we had a chat with the three amigos about how they got into triathlon, racing and ,most importantly, food!

-> Kevin Gilleece 35-39
+Kevin Gilleece 35-39

 Andy: 5x iron distance finisher (Austria x2, Frankfurt x2 and Barcelona).
 PB 9h09m

 Numerous sprint, Olympic distance and half iron race.
 Plenty of shorter running race as well.

 To be honest, I think PBs in triathlons are pretty meaningless.
 There's such variance from one course to another, I don't pay too much heed to times.
 I've gone 9:02 in Ironman and don't know my sprint or Olympic PBs off the top of my head.